bjuppa/fluent-form/README.md

 The default CSS classes for alignment can be overridden on each block container using `withAlignmentClasses($classes1, $classes2, $classes3, $offset_classes2, $offset_classes3 = null)`.
-The `offset...` classes are printed whenever a preceding column is not displayed, e.g. for checkboxes that don't have a label wrapper as the first element of the control block.
+The `offset...` classes are printed whenever a preceding column is not displayed, e.g. for checkboxes that don't have a label wrapper as the first element of their control block.

 #### Nested containers
 On any form block container, like a `<form>`, the method `containingFieldset()` can be used to add and return